-4.9.
-Members must not provide any services or promotional material that:
+- 4.9.
+Members must not provide any services or promotional material that: - (a) contains a visual presentation of explicit violent sexual conduct, bestiality, incest or rape or extreme violence which constitutes incitement to cause harm; - (b) results in any unreasonable invasion of privacy; - (c) induces an unacceptable sense of fear or anxiety; - (d) encourages or incites any person to engage in dangerous practices or to use harmful substances; - (e) induces or promotes racial disharmony; - (f) causes grave or widespread offence; - (g) debases, degrade or demeans; - (h) incite violence or constitute hate speech; - (i) contain defamatory statements;

-- (a) contains a visual presentation of explicit violent sexual conduct, bestiality, incest or rape or extreme violence which constitutes incitement to cause harm; - (b) results in any unreasonable invasion of privacy; - (c) induces an unacceptable sense of fear or anxiety; - (d) encourages or incites any person to engage in dangerous practices or to use harmful substances; - (e) induces or promotes racial disharmony; - (f) causes grave or widespread offence; or - (g) debases, degrade or demeans. - 4.10.
+- (j) causes conflicts among persons for religious, political or any other reasons; or - (k) facilitates or encourages unlawful behaviour. - 4.10.
 A service must not be replaced on the same number by another service that might give offence to or might be inappropriate for customers reasonably expecting the original service.